humanbydefinition/p5.asciify/README.md

 | **invert**            | *no params*                                                                                     |
 | **kaleidoscope**      | `segments` (number): The number of segments in the kaleidoscope.
 The default value is `2`.<br>`angle` (number): The angle of the kaleidoscope in degrees.
 The default value is `0.0`. |
 | **rotate**            | `angle` (number): The angle of rotation in degrees.
 The default value is `0.0`.                 |

+All effects also have a common parameter `enabled` (boolean) which can be used to enable or disable the effect.
+The default value is `true`.
+Disabled effects currently also remain in the rendering loop, but do not apply any changes to the output.

 Feel free to suggest new effects or contribute your own!